-Welcome to the Virginia IET Blueprint site!
+Welcome to the IET Blueprint!

 This Integrated Education and Training (IET) blueprint is adapted from the PluggedInVA model, a career pathways program that integrates academic and literacy skills, workforce preparation activities, and occupational training through simultaneous co-enrollment in adult education and postsecondary education and training.

 - Use the IET Shared Learning Objectives Template to develop shared learning objectives between the three essential elements of an IET.

 - Use the IET Planning Tool on the Career, Technical, and Adult Education (CTAE) professional development page for an IET planning template.

 - Utilize AIR’s IET Quality Indicators as a checklist on planning, implementing, evaluating, and improving IET programming.